grafana/writers-toolkit/docs/sources/write/style-guide/inclusive-writing/index.md

 When writing about people, be compassionate, inclusive, and respectful.

-First and foremost, no matter the context, we always make sure to view people as people.
-When context and word count permits, we refer to them as people or people who maintain a particular area or discipline.
+First and foremost, no matter the context, make sure to view people as people.
+When context and word count permits, refer to them as people or people who maintain a particular area or discipline.

-With that in mind, there are important distinctions between the ways that different people interact with our product and, thus, how we refer to those people.
+With that in mind, there are important distinctions between the ways that different people interact with Grafana products and, thus, how to refer to those people.

-- Users are every person who uses our products, whether or not they use a commercial version of one of our products.
-Customers are people and companies who pay to use our products.
+- Users are every person who uses Grafana products, whether or not they use a commercial version.
+  Customers are people and companies who pay to use Grafana products.
-- Visitors are people who visit our website for any reason, whether it's as a potential user, customer, or employee.
-We appreciate all interest in our hard work.
+- Visitors are people who visit the Grafana website for any reason, whether it's as a potential user, customer, or employee.
-- Our customers (and users) often have their own customers (and users).
-Generally speaking, we refer to these customers of our customers as users, because it does an okay job of encapsulating all the ways our various customers might interact with the people using their products.
+- Grafana customers (and users) often have their own customers (and users).
+  Generally speaking, refer to these customers of customers as users, because it does an okay job of encapsulating all the ways various customers interact with the people using their products.
 - Employees are people who work at Grafana Labs.

 ### Best practices